OOP-Projects-By-CS-F/Group-19-blood-bank-app/README.md

 # blood-bank-app
-Our software is the mordern method to check the answers sheets
+Our software is the new way to the blood bank

+Team Members

+1. Ravish Satwani

+2. Pranay Nagpure

+3. Prateek Thakur